priyadarshini-kumari/priyadarshini-kumari.github.io/_pages/about.md

 I am a Research Scientist at [Sony Research](https://ai.sony/).

-My research is motivated by the goal of <i>modeling</i> and <i>synthesizing</i>  a multimodal system using ML tools.
+My research is motivated by the goal of <i>modeling</i> and <i>synthesizing</i>  a multimodal perception system using ML tools.
 To achieve data efficiency, I also work on developing <i>active and transfer learning</i> algorithms for data-scarce domains, including biomedical, computer vision, natural language processing, and AI for science applications.

 <!-- My research is motivated by the goal of <i>modeling</i> and <i>synthesizing</i> a multisensory (vision, speech, haptic, olfaction, and taste) perception system using machine learning tools.
 To achieve data efficiency, I also work on developing <i>active learning</i> algorithms to reduce the annotation load in supervised methods.  -->